-NOTE 1: All skating attire is to remain on and correctly worn while on the skating surface.
-Skaters who present themselves to the Referee contrary to the above may be disqualified.

-NOTE 2: Skaters must wear their correct uniform (helmet excepted) when they are called up to the dais for presentations.

-NOTE 3: For safety reasons some watches and jewellery may need to be removed before races.
+- NOTE 1: All skating attire is to remain on and correctly worn while on the skating surface.
+Skaters who present themselves to the Referee contrary to the above may be given a warning (in accordance with rule 311(a)(ii) or disqualified (refer World Skate rule 96). - NOTE 2: Skaters must wear their correct uniform (helmet excepted) when they are called up to the dais for presentations. - NOTE 3: For safety reasons some watches and jewellery may need to be removed before races.
 Some types of glasses shall have ties.
 Electronic entertainment devices are not to be worn during warm-up, training, and racing activities.
-Refer to CIC Rules Article 109 (1) and (2).
+Refer to World Skate Regulations Rules Article 109 (1) and (2). - e) Sponsorship

-d) Sponsorship

-May be worn on uniforms as per the current NZFRS Policy 1.13.
+May be worn on uniforms as per the current NZFRS sponsorship Policy 1.13.